bellacoats/bellacoats.github.io/README.md

 # bellacoats.github.io

 ### Fall 2022 Web Repository
-*A sad attempt at html*

-I'm Bella, a Senior majoring in Marketing and minoring in CTD
+I'm Bella, a Senior majoring in Marketing and minoring in Creative Technology and Design!

-My favorite color is blue and my favorite fruit is mango

-My favorite song right now is The Ghost on the Shore by Lord Huron
+This is my Github showcasing all of my in-class work as well as projects completed using HTML, CSS, and some JavaScript.